OpenInternet/Infuse/content/learning-path/2/module-6.en.md

 {{% resource title="Course on network security monitoring with Suricata" languages="English" cost="Free" description="A free course on how to use Suricata, a commonly used open source threat detection tool." url="https://www.pluralsight.com/courses/network-security-monitoring-suricata" %}}

 {{% resource title="Outbound firewalls" languages="Various" cost="Most are either free or have free versions available" description="An outbound firewall analyzes outbound traffic and connects to servers.
-Includes tools like LuLu, Little Snitch, PortMaster, GlassWire, NetGuard, AFWall+, and OpenSnitch." url="" %}}
+Includes tools like LuLu, Little Snitch, PortMaster, GlassWire, NetGuard, AFWall+, and OpenSnitch." url="https://" %}}

 <ul>
 <li>macOS: